What is Read Write Inc. Phonics?

 Children use sound-blending (Fred Talk) to read short ditties which is a short sentence.
 Children will then be challenged to use their developing phonic knowledge to write short sentences.

-Within all the books children will have red and green words to learn to help them to become speedy readers.
+Within all the books children will have and words to learn to help them to become speedy readers.

 Once your child has been introduced and taught these words in school we will send them home for you to continue practising with your child.

 During the RWI session children will read the book three times and at each new reading they will have plenty of opportunities to practise using their developing comprehension skills.
-You may have heard your child talking about ‘hold or proof read a sentence’.
+You may have heard your child talking about ‘

 To further support and encourage reading at home, we will send home an appropriate level book for your child to read to you.